-- 1. Staff will schedule animal visits and complete an Animal Request Form to be submitted to their site supervisor ten calendar days before the animal visits.
+- 1. Staff will schedule animal visits and complete ChildPlus Event Planning module ten calendar days before the animal visits.
+The process for approval is outlined in the Event Planning module.
 The site supervisor has the authority to grant or deny requests based on individual cases.
 When a request is granted, families will be notified of animal visits in writing. - 2.
-In addition to the Animal Request Form, a Special Guest/Field Trip Form will also be completed when children experience the animals at school as part of a special event. - 3.
+Family Advocates will add an event to the Event Planning module in ChildPlus when children experience the animals at school as part of a special event. - 3.
 Before the visit: - a.
 When animals are experienced in a multi-purpose building/or outdoor area all affected parties will be notified and permission obtained, at least one week prior to the planned event. - b.
 Parking for large animal trailers must be considered when planning visits. - c.
 Additional adult volunteers should be encouraged to ensure the safety of all children. - d.
 Proof of liability insurance may be required from owners of animals when brought in from an outside location, such as a local farm.
 When appropriate, pets or visiting animals will have documentation from a veterinarian or an animal shelter to show that the animals are fully immunized and that the animal is suitable for contact with children. - 4.
 Any classroom pets requested must follow the same request and approval process and all health and sanitation guidelines.